som1sezhi/itgdb/docs/dev_docs.md

 ## Production setup

-You will need a server (with Docker installed), domain name, and S3-compatible bucket.
+You will need a server (with Docker installed), domain name, S3-compatible bucket, and GitHub account.
+You will need to fork this repository onto your own account.

+### Server setup

-On the server, clone the following files to the following filenames:
+On the server, clone your repository to `~/itgdb`.
+Then copy the following files to the following filenames:

 - `.env.example` → `.env`
 - `.env.proxy-companion.example` → `.env.proxy-companion`